guotong1988/guotong1988.github.io/research/_posts/2024-12-31-self-refine-use-llm.md

 ### 4.1 Comparing to RAG methods

-For high-precision deep learning tasks, another approach are the RAG (Retrieval Augmented Generation) methods, which involves providing more information to the prompts for LLMs.
+For high-precision deep learning tasks, another approach is the RAG (Retrieval Augmented Generation) method, which involves providing more information to the prompts for LLMs.
 Upon observation, the issue with the RAG-LLM method is that some results returned by the LLMs are still uncontrollable and can be considered as noise for specific tasks.

 ### 5. Relate Work
 T5 \cite{ref4} is a model based on the transformer encoder-decoder architecture \cite{ref5}.
 In our experiments, we found that it performs better than the decoder-only GPT in single-turn question-answer style NLP (natural language processing) tasks.